plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/portilla_simoncelli/getting_started/ps_basic_synthesis.md

 # use GPU if available
 DEVICE = torch.device("cuda" if torch.cuda.is_available() else "cpu")

-# so that relative sizes of axes created by po.imshow and others look right
+# so that relative sizes of axes created by po.plot.imshow and others look right
 plt.rcParams["figure.dpi"] = 72

 # set seed for reproducibility
-po.tools.set_seed(1)
+po.set_seed(1)
 ```

 ## A quick reminder of what metamers are and why we are calculating them